nicerobot/meta/meta/README.md

     I need @Anna to !help with the [Groceries #shopping #list for ^Sunday.
 It should only take ~15min at =Publix.

-### Plain text

-    Meta-text is a superset of plain text.

 ### Dates

     ^2010-09-30#my-birthday